pedrojunqueira/da-100/README.md

 	- Cards
 	- Gauge
 - Alerts can be sent to the notification center or email.
-- More infor about alerts (https://docs.microsoft.com/en-us/power-bi/create-reports/service-set-data-alerts)
+- More info about alerts (https://docs.microsoft.com/en-us/power-bi/create-reports/service-set-data-alerts)

 - Alerts can be set on visuals created from streaming datasets that you pin from a report to a dashboard.
 - Alerts can't be set on streaming tiles created directly on the dashboard using Add tile > Custom streaming data.

--Dashboard has Q&A feature where you can ask questions -Q&A uses natural languag processing
+- Dashboard has Q&A feature where you can ask questions
+- Q&A uses natural language processing

 - It is possible to pin an entire report page to a dashboard